VirtoCommerce/vc-platform/docs/security.md

 1. Open user's account and click on the 'Roles' widget;
 1. On 'Manage roles' blade click 'Assign';
-1. Select the role to assign and click the 'OK' button
+1. Select the role to assign and click the 'OK' button;
 1. Save the changes;
 1. The new role will appear in user's account